plentz/jruby_report/README.md

      # org/jruby/RubyArray.java:2344:in `collect'
      # org/jruby/RubyArray.java:2344:in `collect'

-  3) Foo should decode json even with special chars Failure/Error: ActiveSupport::JSON.decode({:message => "á"}.to_json)['message'].should eq "á"
+  3) jruby json should decode json even with special chars using to_json Failure/Error: MultiJson.decode({:message => "á"}.to_json)['message'].should eq "á"

        expected "á"
             got "\xC3\xA1"

        (compared using ==)
-     # ./spec/models/foo_spec.rb:13:in `(root)'
+     # ./spec/models/json_spec.rb:14:in `(root)'
      # org/jruby/RubyBasicObject.java:1717:in `instance_eval'
      # org/jruby/RubyArray.java:2344:in `collect'
      # org/jruby/RubyArray.java:2344:in `collect'

-Finished in 1.12 seconds
+Finished in 0.475 seconds
-3 examples, 3 failures
+4 examples, 3 failures

 Failed examples:

-rspec ./spec/models/bar_spec.rb:4 # Bar should know how to reload a record rspec ./spec/models/foo_spec.rb:6 # Foo should do the right interpolation for error messages rspec ./spec/models/foo_spec.rb:12 # Foo should decode json even with special chars
+rspec ./spec/models/charpoints_spec.rb:8 # charpoint should generate the same charpoint in both runtimes rspec ./spec/models/foo_spec.rb:6 # Foo should do the right interpolation for error messages rspec ./spec/models/json_spec.rb:13 # jruby json should decode json even with special chars using to_json
 ````